arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-4.md

 ```

 Holy crap!
 This is absolutely horrific.
 There is more error control
 code than domain logic!
-But this was expected: changing the signature
+But this was somehow expected: changing the
-of `Parser` implies expecting some kind *structural logic* to be
+signature of `Parser` implies some kind *structural logic* to be
 executed when parsers &mdash; *all the parsers* &mdash; are executed.
 In our case we pushed ourselves to the limit combining 2 structural
 changes: passing `remaining` around and matching error cases.